Bukovski/nodejs-guide/README.md

 Saves user data in server-side session to mongodb database.
 Hides menu items for unauthorized users.
 We store all user data in sessions.
 Encrypts the password before saving to the database.
-Uses tokens to protect data submission forms.
-Displays error messages to the user on the page.
+Uses tokens to protect data submission forms.Displays error messages to the user on the page.
+It is possible to `change the password` for a registered user.The login form has a `button` to `change the password`.
+A `link` to `change the password` will be `sent to the email` by which the user is registered.